 Topps Tiles Metro White Tile – £19.50 m²

 We visited The Bath Store in a local shopping centre and the service was fantastic.
-I had a one to one consultation which lasted about 1 and a half hours where we went through all the sizing and available suites to us.
+I had a one to one consultation on our bathroom renovation which lasted about 1 and a half hours where we went through all the sizing and available suites to us.
 In the end, we decided to go with –

 Savoy Charcoal Grey Unit with marble top – £628.00